How to Blanch Vegetables to Add to All Kinds of Recipes

 - Broccoli: Blanch small broccoli florets 3 minutes.
 The broccoli should turn bright green and barely tender.

-- Carrots: Blanch tiny whole carrots 5 minutes and cut-up carrots 2 minutes.
+- Carrots: Blanch small whole carrots 5 minutes and cut-up carrots 2 minutes.

 - Beans (green, Italian, snap, and wax): Working in batches, boil small beans for 2 minutes, medium beans for 3 minutes, and large beans for 4 minutes.